cyborgsphinx/cyborgsphinx.github.io/blog/vim-in-emacs.md

 So my first day using Emacs has been fairly okay, once I got used to the new environment and how it wants to work.
-This is going to take a fair amount of time to get comfortable, I'm sure, but it's serViceable and it feels overall right.
+This is going to take a fair amount of time to get comfortable, I'm sure, but it's serviceable and it feels overall right.
 If anything else deserves talking about, it'll find its way in here.

 One final note, buffers.
 Emacs loves buffers.
 Seems to want at least two at any time,